intoCareers/cis-client-apis-documentation/access/jwt.md

     description: ipaddress used for tracking purposes
 ### scope
     type: Array<String>
     description:  Array of access scopes used to give access to specific api modules.
-See Omni-Scope section for for special scopes
-    values:
+See Scopes.md for mor inforatmion. example values:
         "programs:read", -- Used to request access to programs api.
         "schools:read",  --  Used to request access to programs api.
         "occupations:read",  --  Used to request access to programs api.
         "industry:read",  --  Used to request access to programs api.
         "abilityexplorer:read", --  Used to request access to AE assessment api.
         "assessment:all"  --  Used to request access to all assessment apis to which the client has been given access.

 ### user
     type: Object
     description: Used by the client to link assessments with users from "their system".
 See Client User for more information.